Acylindrical Hyperbolicity of Out($W_n$)

-where the $W_n$ factor is the whole of $\Inn(W_n)$, $\Aut^0$ is partial conjugations, $\Out^0$ is the image of $\Aut^0$ after quotienting out the inner automorphisms, and $\Sigma_n$ is the full symmetric group on $n$ letters, corresponding to permuting the generators. \ethm
+where $\Aut^0$ is the group generated by partial conjugations and $\Sigma_n$ is the full symmetric group on $n$ letters acting by permutation of the generators $w_i$.
+Moreover, we get the following split exact sequence, where the copy of $W_n$ is the subgroup of inner automorphisms.